Looking for the “official” BSA Pinewood Derby rules for Cub Scouts? Find out all about the rules and inspections with printable examples.

 My pack didn't have a place where we could leave the cars, so we had our check in and inspection right before the derby started.
 Make sure you plan enough time so that you can get everyone checked in before the derby starts.

 Our Cub Scouts lined up with their cars.
 Our inspection table was usually staffed by 3 people.
+Those folks can be committee members or volunteer parents.

 Here's the process we followed: